Model-agnostic Selective Labeling with Provable Statistical Guarantees: Experiments

-\paragraph{How many calibration samples are needed?} The size of the calibration set plays a crucial role in constructing reliable conformal $p$-values.
-To study the effect of $|D_{\mathrm{cal}}|$ on FDR and power, in Figure \ref{fig:calibration_variance}, we label \{5\%, 10\%, 20\%\} of the unlabeled dataset as the calibration dataset.
-Our results demonstrate that Conformal Labeling is robust to calibration set size: even with a 5\% calibration ratio, the FDR remains controlled with low standard deviation.
+\paragraph{How many calibration samples are needed?} To study the effect of $|D_{\mathrm{cal}}|$ on FDR and power, in Figure \ref{fig:calibration_variance}, we label \{5\%, 10\%, 20\%\} of the unlabeled dataset as the calibration set.
+Our results show that Conformal Labeling is robust to calibration set size: even with a 5\% calibration ratio, the FDR remains controlled with low standard deviation.
 Increasing the calibration ratio reduces the variance of both FDR and power, although the improvement from 10\% to 20\% is negligible.
-Based on this trade-off between variance reduction and labeling cost, we use a 10\% calibration ratio for all the experiments.
-In summary, while Conformal Labeling is robust to calibration set sizes, larger calibration sets reduce the variance of FDR and power, thereby enhancing selection stability.
+Based on this trade-off between variance reduction and labeling cost, we use a 10\% calibration ratio for image labeling and LLM QA tasks.
+Overall, while Conformal Labeling is robust to calibration set sizes, larger calibration sets reduce the variance of FDR and power.

-\paragraph{Ablation study on the selection procedure.} To validate the effectiveness of Conformal Labeling's selection procedure, we conduct an ablation study substituting it with alternative selection procedures, including BH, Storey-BH \citep{storey2002direct}, and Quantile-BH \citep{benjamini2006adaptive} procedures (see Appendix \ref{section:bh_var} for details).
-The hyperparameters for the Storey-BH and Quantile-BH procedures are chosen using a bootstrap method detailed in the Appendix \ref{section:hyperparameter_selection}.
-An ideal selection procedure aims to maximize power while keeping the FDR below the desired level.

-The results of this ablation study are presented in Figure \ref{fig:fdr_comparison}.
-While all the selection procedures successfully control the FDR below the desired level, Conformal Labeling's selection procedure (red line) provides the tightest control, with realized FDR consistently closest to the desired level (dashed blue line).
-In comparison, alternative selection procedures are more conservative, especially at low target FDR levels, which reduces power.
-Overall, this ablation study highlights the superiority of Conformal Labeling's selection procedure.
+Due to space constraints, we defer additional analyses to the appendix.
+In particular, Appendix~\ref{subsec:calibrated_confidence} compares our method against FDR search and selective prediction based on calibrated confidence baselines; Appendix~\ref{subsec:end_to_end} examines whether the selected labels can be used to help train a model with improved accuracy on a synthetic dataset; and Appendix~\ref{subsec:prompt_sensitivity} evaluates Conformal Labeling's sensitivity to prompt designs in LLM QA tasks.